OPEC set to hold line on output, setting aside Iran dilemma

 While Zanganeh said Iran would be pumping another 500,000 bpd within a month of lifting sanctions and up to 1 million bpd within six or seven months, most analysts believe it will be months or up to a year for any significant increase to occur.

-That's even if Iran and world powers meet a June 30 deadline for finalising a pact on curbing Tehran's nuclear program.
+That's even if Iran and world powers meet a June 30 deadline for finalising a pact on curbing Tehran's nuclear programme.

 "Due to heightened uncertainty with an (Iran nuclear) deal, we think OPEC is likely to take a wait-and-see approach to the prospect of additional oil," analysts at Barclays wrote.